lungoruscello/PyGridAgg/README.md

 ## Defining Grid Layouts

-PyGridAgg provides two different grid layouts: The **SquareGridLayout** is restricted to have the same width and height as well as the same number of columns and rows.
+You can choose between two different grid layouts:

+* **SquareGridLayout**: is restricted to have the same width and height as well as the same number of columns and rows.
-The **FlexibleGridLayout** allows you to set the overall width and height and
-number of columns and rows independently of each other.
+* **FlexibleGridLayout**: allows you to set the overall width and height and the number of columns and rows independently of each other.

-For both layout types, you can set the *grid bounds* in three different ways:
+For both layout types, you can set the *grid bounds* in three ways:

-* Specify a **bounding box** (default).
+1. by specifying a **bounding box** (using the default `__init__`);

-* Specify a **centre coordinate and side dimensions** for the grid (using the `from_centroid` method).
+2. by specifying the **centre coordinate and side dimensions** of the grid (using `from_centroid`);

-* Provide **template points** whose bounding box is used to infer appropriate grids limits (using the `from_points` method).
+3. by providing **template points** whose bounding box is used to *infer* the appropriate grids limits (using `from_points`).

-## Frequently Asked Questions

-### How do I access the grid coordinates of points?
+## Further details

+### Out-of-bounds points

+Points located outside the grid bounds do not affect the data aggregation.
+However, aggregator classes will always issue a warning when out-of-bounds points are present, unless you silence this warning explicitely (`warn_out_of_bounds=True`).

+### Column and row indexes

-Aggregator classes store the column and row indexes of points using the `grid_col_ids` and `row_col_ids` attributes.
+You can access the column and row indexes of points using the `grid_col_ids` and `row_col_ids` attributes of an aggregator.
 Points located outside the grid limits are marked with a column and row index of -1.

-### How are out-of-bounds points handled?

-Points located outside the grid bounds do not affect the data aggregation.
-However, built-in aggregator classes will issue a warning when out-of-bounds points are present, unless you can silence this warning (`warn_out_of_bounds=True`).

-### What about Coordinate Reference Systems?
+### Coordinate Reference Systems

-PyGridAgg aims to be as lightweight as possible and does not depend on GIS libraries, such as `pyproj` or `geopandas`.
-Users need to handle transformations between coordinate reference systems themselves and PyGridAgg performs no checks to ensure that point locations and grid layouts are expressed in the same CRS.
+PyGridAgg aims to be as lightweight as possible and does not depend on GIS libraries like `pyproj` or `geopandas`.
+As such, users need to handle transformations between coordinate reference systems themselves and no sanity checks are performed on user-provided coordinates.

 ## Requirements

 * `numpy`
-* `matplotlib` (optional)
+* `matplotlib`

 ## License